LordAxerion/FFX2_MemoryRandomizer/README.md

 - Keep the application running while you play the game.
 - That's it, have fun :)

+One more note: The randomizer cannot randomize the intro (at least not yet).
+You have to finish the intro and once you are on the airship, open the menu and remove all dressspheres from the First Steps garment grid.
+This will remove the Dressspheres from your list and instead you will have the randomized ones.

 ## FAQ
 Will there be a GUI at some point?
 - No, unless you write one yourself ;)